webblepebbles/MetalRendder/README.md

 - Can fall back to OpenGL if Metal fails.
 - Client-side only.

+## Contributors
+This mod was made mostly by me.
+However, all Objective C++ code was made by SkaterKurtKool.
+Hes rlly amazing :DDDD

 ## Install
 1. Install Fabric Loader.
 2. Install Sodium.